-Once the trouble spot has been passed, the foot will return to its normal position.
+After the seam is sewn, the presser foot will return to its original angle.

-If fabric more than 6 mm (15/64 inch) thick is sewn or if the fabric is pushed with too much force, the needle may bend or break.
+• If fabric more than 6 mm (15/64 inch) thick is sewn or if the fabric is pushed with too much force, the needle may bend or break.